NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 The CLI tool allows you to easily install, uninstall, and update NuGet packages in projects and solutions.
 It runs on Windows, Mac OS X, and Linux.

-The dotnet CLI is for .NET Core and .NET Standard libraries, and for SDK-style projects that target .NET Framework (see [SDK attribute](/dotnet/core/tools/csproj#additions)).
+The dotnet CLI is for use in your .NET Core and .NET Standard project (SDK-style project types), and for any SDK-style project (for example, one that targets .NET Framework).
+For more information, see [SDK attribute](/dotnet/core/tools/csproj#additions)).

 This article shows you basic usage for a few of the most common dotnet CLI commands.
 For most of these commands, the CLI tool looks for a project file in the current directory, unless a project file is specified in the command (the project file is an optional switch).
-For a complete list of commands and the arguments you may use, see the [.NET Core command-line interface (CLI) tools](/dotnet/core/tools/?tabs=netcore2x).
+For a complete list of commands and the arguments you may use, see the [.NET Core command-line interface (CLI) tools](../tools/dotnet-commands.md).

 ## Prerequisites

 - The [.NET Core SDK](https://www.microsoft.com/net/download/), which provides the `dotnet` command-line tool.
-In Visual Studio 2017, the dotnet CLI is automatically installed with any .NET Core related workloads.
+Starting in Visual Studio 2017, the dotnet CLI is automatically installed with any .NET Core related workloads.

 ## Install a package

 [dotnet add package](/dotnet/core/tools/dotnet-add-package?tabs=netcore2x) adds a package reference to the project file, then runs `dotnet restore` to install the package.

+1. Open a command line and switch to the directory that contains your project file.

-1. Use the following command to install a Nuget package:
+2. Use the following command to install a Nuget package:

     ```cli
     dotnet add package <PACKAGE_NAME>